routegy/routegy-docs/app/docs/how-to/receive-webhook-requests.md

 <CaptionedImage
   src="/images/actions/personal-office-coffee-machine-webhook.png"
-  alt="Image of a JSON payload POSTed by an interaction with a Routegy app named 'Coffee machine' using the webhook action defined earlier in this tutorial" width="90%"
+  alt="A JSON payload POSTed by an interaction with a Routegy app named 'Coffee machine' using the webhook action defined earlier in this tutorial" width="90%"
 />